Lapa Rios Lodge

 From May to December it's the 'green season' when it rains more than the rest of the year, it can sometimes rain for 3 days in a row.
 However, this is rainforest and walking in the rain doesn't ruin the experience.
 October is the wettest month, the creeks rise and roads can be impassable.
 There are few people staying at Lapa Rios, though, so it’s much more intimate.
 January to April are the drier months, when it’s idyllic here.
 The busiest time of year is the second half of December, when you need to book well in advance.

-Call us on to start planning your vacation to Lapa Rios Lodge or take a look at our itineraries to Osa Peninsula
+Call us on to start planning your holiday to Lapa Rios Lodge or take a look at our itineraries to Costa Rica

 Lapa Rios is an award-winning eco-lodge with fantastic service set in 1,000 acres of tropical rainforest reserve on the wildlife rich Osa Peninsula overlooking the pristine point where the Golfo Dulce meets the Pacific Ocean in Costa Rica.